-Any articles lost and found should be reported to the staff member in charge of Lost Property.
+Any articles lost and found should be reported to the Junior, Senior or General Office.
 All personal property should be clearly marked with its owner's names.

 MOBILE PHONES

 As of June 2018, Brighton Secondary College adopted and updated the Department of Education and Training Student Mobile Device policy that restricts the use of mobile phones and other devices during school hours.
 Mobile phones and electronic devices are not to be accessed or used during school hours including recess and lunch.
 Use of mobile phones and electronic devices during school hours will result in consequences such as confiscation or detentions.